 Which brand is the best?
 Well, this is a very difficult question to answer what with so many brands appearing and disappearing at a fast rate.
 It is so much more difficult to be loyal to a single brand.
 Following are some of the leading manufacturers in the digital camera space: Canon, Kodak, Nikon.

 Choosing the best digital camera is a hard job and your best bet is to look at some good digital camera review sites.
-One good such site is DP Review.
-One other place to look for some best digital camera reccomendations is at the reviewgist best digital camera page.
+One good such site is DP Review and Ken Rockwell.
+One other place to look for some best digital camera reccomendations is at the ReviewGist Camera page.